About IADVL

 Dr. Leslie Marquis Memento Award

-This award is given toa guest speaker for the best scientific talk at the National Conference of the IADVL every year.
+This award is given to a guest speaker for the best scientific talk at the National Conference of the IADVL every year.

 Dr. L. N. Sinha Award